SwasthikaDev/Temperature-and-Humidity-Monitoring-Using-Mobile-App/README.md

 Temperature and Humidity Monitoring Using DHT11 Sensor and NodeMCU and Displaying it on a mobile app using thingspeak cloud and Mit App Inventor for the mobile app.

-Start with looking on videos about MIT App Inventor
+Start with looking on videos about MIT App Inventor Layout.png has the layout which you can refer and make

+Make sure you have given permission on thingspeak website

 fig2.png -> proposed design